-Actually, as we saw from section B.1, all graphs for $\Gamma[\phi]$ have this tree structure, although they do contain "inner loops".
+Actually, as we saw from section B.1, all graphs for $\Gamma[\phi]$ have this tree structure when viewed from outside, although they do contain "inner loops" decorating the internal vertices.
 We shall look at this more later on, both in the context of diagrammatic expansions, and when we discuss more general results in the context of loop expansions about the classical theory, in the chapter on non-perturbative methods (see Chapter 6).

-B.3.2: FEYNMAN RULES - SOME EXAMPLES
+B.3.2: FEYNMAN RULES - RELATIVISTIC SYSTEMS